natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 4. A **timing** specification consisting (at minimum) of an upper bound  $t_{pd}$  on the required time for the device to compute the specified output values from an arbitrary set of stable, valid input values.

 We also learned that a set of interconnected elements ***is*** a combinational device if:
-1. Each circuit element is combinational
+1.  **Each** circuit element is combinational
-2. Every input is connected to exactly one output or to some vast supply of 0's and 1's.
-Note: read this carefully.
-This does NOT mean that a combinational device must just have one output and one input.
-This means
+2. Every input is connected to exactly **one** output or to some vast supply of 0's and 1's.
+	> *Note: read this carefully.
+This does NOT mean that a combinational device must just have one output and one input. **This means that *for each input of a combinational device*, it is connected to *exactly ONE output* of the "previous" device.***
-3. The circuit contains no directed cycles
+3. The circuit contains **no** directed cycles

 In this problem, we ask you to think carefully about why these rules work - in particular, why an acyclic circuit of combinational devices, constructed according to the second principle, is itself a combinational device as defined by the first.
 You may assume for the following that every input and output is a logical 0 or 1.
 Consider the following 2-input acyclic circuit whose two components, A and B, are each combinational devices: